Axiologix-Technologies/RfmUsb/docs/index.md

 ## Firmware Update

 The firmware on the device can be updated via the UF2 boot loader that is installed on the RfmUsb device.
-The boot loader can be entered by two mechanisms, via a a cli command or via a double reset.
+The boot loader can be entered by two mechanisms, via a cli command or via a double reset.
 A double reset of the device will enter the UF2 boot loader.
 A double reset can be performed by plugging the device into a usb port and connecting the RESET (Pin 2) on the ISP port to GND (PIN 3 or 5).

 ## Serial Device Configuration